-- For information on using ODBC and JDBC with previous versions of FileMaker Pro, see http://www.filemaker.com/documentation. - This reference assumes that you are familiar with the basics of using FileMaker Pro functions, coding ODBC and JDBC applications, and constructing SQL queries.
+- For information on using ODBC and JDBC with previous versions of FileMaker Pro, see the Product Documentation Center. - This reference assumes that you are familiar with the basics of using FileMaker Pro functions, coding ODBC and JDBC applications, and constructing SQL queries.
 Refer to a third-party book for more information on these topics. - This reference uses "FileMaker Pro" to refer to both FileMaker Pro and FileMaker Pro Advanced, unless describing specific FileMaker Pro Advanced features.